How to start clothing line business - Step By Step Guide

 Learn Digital Designing

-Part of designing clothes is making sketches - and technology has made this bit fun.
+Part of designing clothes is making sketches - and technology has made this a bit fun.
 You can shift from regular pen and paper and move to software like Adobe Illustrator to create digital sketches that are easy to save and customize.
 There are other platforms that you can learn to use for your digital designs.
 So, start having fun with everything from designs to patterns on these.

 8. Find A Manufacturer - Or, Manufacture Clothes Yourself.